Exploring Light-Cone Distribution Amplitudes from Quantum Computing

 \section{Abstract}

-Light-cone distribution amplitudes (LCDAs) are essential nonperturbative quantities for theoretical predictions of exclusive high-energy QCD processes.
-We demonstrate the prospect of calculating LCDAs on a quantum computer by applying a recently proposed quantum algorithm, with staggered fermions, to the simulation of the LCDA in the 1+1 dimensional Nambu-Jona-Lasinio (NJL) model on classical hardware.
-The agreement between the quantum simulation and the exact diagonalization justifies the proposed quantum algorithm.
-We find that the resulting LCDA in the NJL model exhibits features shared with the LCDAs in QCD.
-In addition, we discuss the possible strategies to efficiently evaluate the Wilson line and its evolution.
+Light-cone distribution amplitudes (LCDAs) are essential nonperturbative quantities for theoretical predictions of exclusive high-energy processes in quantum chromodynamics (QCD).
+We demonstrate the prospect of calculating LCDAs on a quantum computer by applying a recently proposed quantum algorithm, with staggered fermions, to the simulation of the LCDA in the (1+1)-dimensional Nambu-Jona-Lasinio (NJL) model on classical hardware.
+The agreement between the result from the classical simulation of the quantum algorithm and that from exact diagonalization justifies the proposed quantum algorithm.
+We find that the resulting LCDA in the NJL model exhibits features shared with the LCDAs obtained from QCD.